Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 Defense Synergy: Why Some Combinations Work

-The strongest clash of clans base layouts aren't random collections of defenses—they're systems where defenses work together.
+The strongest Clash of Clans base layouts aren't random collections of defenses—they're systems where defenses work together.
 Understanding defense synergy separates good layouts from great ones.

 Synergy Principle: Complementary Coverage